Coldmooon/parallel.datacollector/README.md

 # vclab.datacollector.a200
-Collect RGB / Depth / IR images via IMI A200 camera
+Multi-threading data collector for the IMI A200 camera.
+The program allows to open an arbitrary number of cameras at a high frame rate.

 ## Compile
 1. Install [OpenGL](https://www.opengl.org/) and [freeglut](http://freeglut.sourceforge.net/).
 2. Install [kwhat/libuiohook](https://github.com/kwhat/libuiohook) for global keyboard events.
 You can also choose other global keyboard libraries as well.
+Just write your own codes in `hotkeys()`.
-2. Use `cmake` to compile, or just type `./make.sh` in the commmand line.
+2. Use `cmake` to compile, or type `./make.sh` in the commmand line.

 ## Use